Marko Božić (Austrian footballer)

-Marko Božić (born 14 May 1998) is an Austrian professional footballer who plays as a midfielder for I liga club Wisła Kraków.
+Marko Božić (born 14 May 1998) is an Austrian professional footballer who plays as a midfielder for Ekstraklasa club Wisła Kraków.

 Career

 On 31 January 2022, Božić left Radomlje and signed a two-and-a-half-year contract with Italian Serie B club Frosinone for an alleged transfer fee of €120,000.
 He made his Serie B debut for Frosinone on 15 March 2022 in a game against Crotone.

 On 14 June 2022, Božić joined Maribor on a one-year loan deal with an option to buy.
 Maribor utilised the option to buy after the season, and he joined the club permanently on a contract until 2025.

 In July 2025, Božić signed with TFF 1.
 Lig club Erzurumspor on a free transfer.
 On 23 August 2025, he was transferred to Polish club Wisła Kraków, signing a two-year contract.